Healthdirect Free Australian health advice you can count on.

 • severe burns

-Examples of health crises that may require calling an ambulance include:
+Examples of health crises that may need an ambulance are:

 • heart attack, chest pain or chest tightness

-• sudden weakness, numbness or paralysis of the face, arm or leg
+• sudden weakness or numbness of your face, arm or leg

 • breathing difficulties